elaforge/karya/doc/derivation.md

 - An expression with an infix `=` such as `x = 42` will be parsed the same as the prefix application `= x 42`.
 The default behaviour of this call is a transformer that sets the given value in the dynamic environ of its generator.
 It's not really necessary, but I think infix looks a little nicer.
+The `=` call is very useful, and is overloaded to be able to assign a lot of different types of values.
+See the call documentation.

 ### Vals

 These are your basic types.
-They are defined in 'Derive.TrackLang.Val' (or 'Derive.BaseTypes.Val' if haddock still doesn't work properly).
+They are defined in 'Derive.BaseTypes.Val'.
 Most of them have a literal syntax so they can written as call arguments.

 #### number types

-The types and their codes are enumerated in 'Derive.BaseTypes.Type', but hopefully this is up to date:
+The types and their codes are enumerated in 'Derive.ScoreTypes.Type', but hopefully this is up to date:
 Chromatic: `c`, diatonic: `d`, NoteNumber: `nn`, ScoreTime: `t`, RealTime: `s`.
 These break down into transposition and duration.